FAQs ISO 9001 14001 45001 Integrated Management System

-FAQs are a quick start guide to integrating ISO 9001, 1400 & 45001.
+FAQs are a quick start guide to creating an integrated management system of ISO 9001, 1400, 45001.
 Many ask (FAQs = frequently asked questions) what is an integrated management system for ISOs?
 Why integrate, what are the business benefits, are the standards compulsory?
 Why can small and medium enterprises implement these standards?
 What is Annex SL?
 See what help and solutions we offer you now in our FAQs below.

 Our answers to these FAQs have been developed through our experience of developing standards, authoring world renowned guides to ISO 14001 and 45001 and providing solutions to clients around the world.

 ISO 9001 is a Quality Management System (QMS) which gives organisations a systematic approach for meeting customer objectives.
 ISO 14001 is an Environmental Management System (EMS) which provides a framework for measuring and improving an organisation’s environmental impact.